adamguttentag/codevisualizer/README.md

 ![Screenshot](https://github.com/adamguttentag/codevisualizer/blob/master/img/alert.jpg)

-Error messages may appear in the console window if you try to do something silly like push() a variable that doesn't exist.
+Error messages may appear in the console window if you try to do something silly like `push()` a variable that doesn't exist.
 Yellow text is simply advising you of an issue with the program.
 Red text suggests you may have entered invalid code.
+Underlined text provides a link to relevant documentation on [Mozilla Developer Network](https://developer.mozilla.org/en-US/).

 ### Pocket Guide